bluefootedtiming/Runway/README.md

 RunScore Server currently only runs on Windows.
 Meaning if you're running AlienRunway on anything besides Windows, you will need an instance of Windows in order to run RunScore server.

-The RFID Reader we use during development as well as support for reader specific functions, such as "Sync Readers", is the ALR-9650.
+The RFID Reader used during development as well as support for reader specific functions, such as "Sync Readers", is the Alien ALR-9650.
 Alien Readers that are also supported are: ALR-9900, ALR-9800, and ALR-8800.
+LLRP-compliant readers are also supported.
+Examples of these are Motorola/Zebra (FX-7400, FX-7500, FX-9500) and Impinj (R220, R420) and the Alien-9900+

 *For more information on Alien Technology see [Alien Technology](http://www.alientechnology.com/)*